flathub-infra/documentation/docs/03-for-team-members/02-becoming-a-team-member.md

 remain active in their areas of responsibility, stay up to date with Flathub policies and announcements, and engage with the community.

-Please note that memberships are entirely voluntary and there are not any benefits or compensations available currently.
+Please note that membership is entirely voluntary and there are no benefits, incentives, or compensations associated with it currently.
+Membership is intended for trusted individuals who are willing to remain active and engaged with the project.
+If you wish to contribute, please refer to the contribution areas below.

 The criteria described here may change in the future without prior notice, but such changes will generally not be applied retroactively to